-Wade Jacobsen is an associate professor in the Department of Criminology and Criminal Justice.
-He is also a faculty associate at the Maryland Population Research Center and a member of the research team for the Maryland Longitudinal Data System Center.
-His research examines how the development of risky behaviors in childhood, adolescence, and young adulthood is shaped by interactions with institutions (e.g., schools, criminal legal system) and social networks.
-Most of his current research assesses the impacts of a youth’s experience with school discipline or criminal justice involvement on changes in their peer networks and risky behaviors.
-Before his current appointment at UMD, he worked as a research specialist for the Center for Research on Child Wellbeing at Princeton University (Future of Families and Child Wellbeing Study) and then as a graduate research assistant for the PROSPER Peers Project at Penn State University.
+His research examines how risky behaviors in childhood, adolescence, and young adulthood are shaped by interactions with institutions (e.g., schools, criminal legal system) and social networks.
+Before joining the faculty at Maryland, he was a research specialist in the Center for Research on Child Wellbeing at Princeton University (Future of Families and Child Wellbeing Study) and then a graduate assistant for the PROSPER Peers Project at Penn State University.

 Degrees